tim-smart/effect-io-ai/effect/Schedule-collectAllInputs.md

 # collectAllInputs

-A schedule that recurs anywhere, collecting all inputs into a `Chunk`.
+A schedule that collects all inputs into a `Chunk`.

+**Details**

+This function creates a schedule that never terminates and continuously collects every input it receives into a `Chunk`.
+Each time the schedule runs, it appends the new input to the collected list.

+This is useful when you need to track all received inputs over time, such as logging user actions, recording retry attempts, or accumulating data for later processing.

 To import and use `collectAllInputs` from the "Schedule" module: